 What is a Sinking Fund?

-Basically, the sinking fund is created to make paying up a debt easier and to ensure that a default won’t happen because there is an amount of money that can be used to repay the debt.
-Though most bonds take several years to mature, it would always be easier and more convenient to be able to reduce the principal amount long before it matures, consequently lowering credit risk.
+Basically, the sinking fund is created to make paying off a debt easier and to ensure that a default won’t happen because there is a sufficient amount of money available to repay the debt.
+Though most bonds take several years to mature, it is always be easier and more convenient to be able to reduce the principal amount long before it matures, consequently lowering credit risk.

-In such a way, the students do not anymore have to take out extra money from their pockets because, throughout the year, they were already busy depositing money into their sinking fund.
-In short, such type of funds is proactive because it prepares the individual for an imminent expense or debt to be repaid.
+In such a way, the students do not have to take out extra money from their pockets because, throughout the year, they were already busy depositing money into their sinking fund.
+In short, a sinking fund is proactive because it prepares the individual for an imminent expense to be paid.

 Advantages of sinking funds

 The following are the advantages of sinking funds: